vsbuffalo/msr/README.md

 graphic.
 The design is in following with Hadley's [purrr](https://github.com/hadley/purrr) and [dplyr](https://github.com/hadley/dplyr)-driven tidy way of manipulating dataframes (or in this case, tibbles).

+## Example: Calculating Pi

 Here's a simple example:

 ```{R}
 > library(msr)